-Are you interested in the connections between peace research and security policy and how they are connected?
+Are you interested in peace research and security policy and how they are connected?
 Do you want to learn more about strategies for avoiding or reducing violent conflicts and what conclusions politics should draw from this?
-You have practical experience and want to acquire further knowledge and competencies in the field of peace and security policy, work together with experts and researcher with interdisciplinary background and gain life-long networks?
+Do you want to acquire further knowledge and competencies in the field of peace and security policy, work together with experts and researcher with interdisciplinary background and gain life-long networks?

-In our one-year master’s program, you will receive an overview of the social science foundations of peace research and security policy.
-In addition, ethical, international law, economic and scientific issues are dealt with.
-It is about current conflicts in individual regions of the world, concrete aspects of peacekeeping, disarmament and foreign policy.
+The master’s programme gives you an overview of the social science foundations of peace research and security policy.
+You will learn about current conflicts in individual regions of the world, concrete aspects of peacekeeping, disarmament and foreign policy.

 The following documents must be submitted with your application: